ddml: Double/debiased machine learning in Stata: The choice of machine learner

 We refer to this form of stacking that utilizes the cross-fitted predicted values as \emph{short-stacking} as it takes a short-cut.
 This is to contrast it with regular stacking which estimates the stacking weights for each cross-fitting fold $k$.
-The main advantage of short-stacking is the lower computational cost.
-Short-stacking also produces a single set of weights for the entire sample, rather than a different set of weights in each cross-fit fold and thus facilitates interpretation.
+The main advantage of short-stacking relative to standard stacking is the lower computational cost, because short-stacking does not require the fitting of the $j$ learners on sub-samples to obtain the cross-validated predicted values $\hat{\ell}^{(j)}_{T_{k,v(i)}^c}(\bm{X}_i)$ needed for standard stacking.
+Furthermore, short-stacking (like pooled stacking) also produces a single set of weights for the entire sample, which facilitates interpretation and implies a higher degree of regularization.
+A potential disadvantage of short-stacking is that it is more susceptible to over-fitting issues since stacking weights and structural parameters are estimated using the same cross-fitted predicted values.
+We thus recommend only considering short-stacking in regular settings where the number of candidate learners is small relative to $N$ \citep[see also the discussion in][]{Ahrens2023_applied}.
 Algorithm~A.4 in the Appendix summarizes the short-stacking algorithm for the Partially Linear Model.\footnote{While short-stacking can be applied in a similar fashion to other conditional expectations, a complication arises in the Flexible Partially Linear IV Model where the cross-fitted predicted values of $E[D|\bm{X}]$ depend on $E[D|\bm{X},\bm{Z}]$.
 We describe the algorithm that accounts for this in the Appendix; see Algorithm~A.5.}